 One could argue that debt is still an input for the automobile company, as it was used to buy the steel, but I don’t think that this argument is valid.
 The argument is based on the raw materials used in creating a product, in the case of the automobile company the debt is used to buy the raw material, with steel itself having its own value and risk of ownership, whereas debt raised by financial companies, particularly in the business of lending, is the raw material.

 As the above results show, there is a considerably higher ROA and ROE produced by the GCS segment compared to the GCSG segment.
-The higher ROE of GCS can also be solely put down to the segment’s higher return on assets, given that as we can see above, the slight difference between net profit margins is that GCS’s is slightly lower.
+The higher ROE of GCS can also be solely put down to the segment’s smaller investment requirement driving higher overall returns on assets, given that as we can see above, the slight difference between net profit margins is that GCS’s is slightly lower.

 Competition Within the GCS Segment